Romance Languages and Literatures

 Michael R Gott

-Professor of French (RALL) and Film & Media Studies (SCFMS), Romance and Arabic Languages and Literatures
+Professor of French & Department Head (RALL) and Professor of Film & Media Studies (SCFMS), Romance and Arabic Languages and Literatures

 5273 CLIFTCT

-I am an affiliate faculty member in Women's, Gender, and Sexuality Studies, Director of the Film & Media Studies Program, and the director of programming for UC's Niehoff Center for Film & Media Studies.
+I am an affiliate faculty member in Women's, Gender, and Sexuality Studies and the director of programming for UC's Niehoff Center for Film & Media Studies.

 Academic Background